Huanshere/VideoLingo/README.md

 <details>
 <summary>How to get an API key?</summary>

-1. Click the link for the recommended provider above
+1. Click the link above to visit the recommended provider
-2. Register an account and recharge
+2. Register and recharge your account.
 3. Create a new API key on the API key page
 4. For Yunwu API, make sure to check `Unlimited Quota`, select the `claude-3-5-sonnet-20240620` model, and it is recommended to choose the `Pure AZ 1.5x` channel.
 </details>